hantsy/jakartaee10-sandbox/docs/faces.md

 Jakarta Faces 4.0 includes a lot of small improvements and better alignment with CDI and other specifications.

-BalusC's [What's new in Faces 4.0](https://balusc.omnifaces.org/2021/11/whats-new-in-faces-40.html) provides a comprehensive guide if you want to get know the detailed changes since Faces 3.0.
+BalusC's [What's new in Faces 4.0](https://balusc.omnifaces.org/2021/11/whats-new-in-faces-40.html) provides a comprehensive guide for those want to get know the detailed changes since Faces 3.0.

 ## Cleaning up Deprecated Stuff